-Cuckoo!
-The Completely True Story of the Man from Intrepid, is the completely true story of a young Irish entrepreneur whose only dream was to become the world’s most famous Irish dressmaker.
+Cuckoo! is the true story of a young Irish entrepreneur whose only dream was to become the world’s most famous Irish dressmaker.
 All he would have to do was bring the world’s most secretive global electronic spying network to a grinding halt.
 They were the first shots in what became known as the Crypto Wars, and the NSA would go to any lengths to stop this dressmaker turned codemaker.

 As a teenager growing up in Ireland in the 1970s, Neal O’Farrell had a near-perfect life already mapped out for him.
 He would be the third generation to take over a famous family fashion business whose clients included a who’s who of the world’s rich and famous – from Coco Chanel and Yves St. Laurent, to the Duchess of Westminster and the Queen of Siam.